On this page

 Some pages feature poor colour contrast, which makes it difficult for someone with sight loss to see the content properly.
 The combination of text and background colour should be set to create an easy to read website.
 Using colours that are similar for the background and foreground can cause blocks of text to become difficult to read.
 Alternative stylesheets can be used to change the appearance of the page and provide an alternative with a stronger contrast.
 If the text size is at least 18 point if not bold and 14 point if bold, the minimum colour contrast ratio should be at least 3:1, if the text is less than 18 point if not bold and less than 14 point if bold, the minimum colour contrast ratio should be at least 4.5:1.
 Throughout the site there are combinations of colours that fall below the minimum contrast levels that make the text difficult to read.

 We believe that our approach to carrying out accessibility checks is reasonable.

 We’ve assessed the cost of fixing all the issues with navigation and accessing information, and with interactive tools and transactions.
 We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.

 We have worked with third party accessibility experts Shaw Trust Accessibility Servicesle at www.rca.ac.uk which is currently in the process of having content migrated from a legacy content management system to a new content management system.
 The majority of the outstanding accessibility issues are found on the legacy website.
-This migration work will be complete in summer 2022, at which point the RCA will decommission the legacy website.
-We will commission another assessment when this migration work is complete in autumn 2022.
+This migration work will be complete by summer 2023, at which point the RCA will decommission the legacy website.
+We will commission another assessment when this migration work is complete in autumn 2023.